Extreme points of matrix convex sets, free spectrahedra and dilation theory: Introduction

 As a canonical geometric notion of an Arveson boundary representation, we say $X$ is an \df{Arveson boundary point} of $K$ if and only if $Z\in K(n+m)$ implies $\al=0$.
 The tuple $Z$ is $n$-\df{block diagonalizable} provided there exists a $k$, integers $n_j\le n$ and tuples $E^j\in \mS_{n_j}^g$ such that $Z \usim E^1 \oplus E^2 \oplus \cdots \oplus E^k.$

 Our main general theorem is as follows.

 \begin{theorem} Suppose $K$ is a fully free set, $n$ is a positive integer and $X\in K(n)$.

-\begin{enumerate}[\rm (1)] \item $X$ is a Euclidean extreme point of $K(n)$ if and only if, if $\al,\be\in \smatng$ and $Z$ as in equation \eqref{eq:Z} is in $K(2n)$, then $\al=0$; \item $X$ is a matrix extreme point of $K$ if and only if $X$ is irreducible and for each positive integer $m$, $g$-tuple $\al$ of $n\times m$ matrices and tuple $\be\in \smatmg$ if $Z$ is in $K(n+m)$ and is $n$-block diagonalizable, then $\al=0$; \item $X$ is an absolute extreme point of $K$ if and only if $X$ is irreducible and in the Arveson boundary of $K$. \end{enumerate} \end{theorem}
+\begin{enumerate}[\rm (1)] \item $X$ is a Euclidean extreme point of $K(n)$ if and only if, if $\al,\be\in \smatng$ {\CR and $\be=X$ or $K$ is a free spectrahedron, see Section \ref{sec:FreeSpecDefs},} and $Z$ as in equation \eqref{eq:Z} is in $K(2n)$, then $\al=0$; \item $X$ is a matrix extreme point of $K$ if and only if $X$ is irreducible and for each positive integer $m$, $g$-tuple $\al$ of $n\times m$ matrices and tuple $\be\in \smatmg$ if $Z$ is in $K(n+m)$ and is $n$-block diagonalizable, then $\al=0$; \item $X$ is an absolute extreme point of $K$ if and only if $X$ is irreducible and in the Arveson boundary of $K$. \end{enumerate} \end{theorem}

 The definition here of an Arveson boundary point for a free set mirrors the geometric formulation of a (not necessarily irreducible) boundary representation \cite{Arv69} used by a number of authors including \cite{Aglermodel,MS98,DM05,Arv08}.
 Item \eqref{it:wearekleski} explicitly connects, in the setting of $\smatg$, Kleski's notion of boundary point for a matrix convex set with that of an Arveson boundary point.